leifj/draft-johansson-authzen-trust/draft-johansson-authzen-trust.md

 # Introduction

-Technical trust in systems using asymmetric cryptography amounts to answering the question: is a given public key pk bound to a name n in context c.
-One example is, given an X.509 certificate (as a representative of a public key and name), doing PKIX path construction and path validation to determine if the X.509 is valid relative to a given set of trust roots.
-In this example the trust registry is the set of trust anchors together with the rules for path validation and construction set down in [RFC5280] as well as any additional local policy applied to the validation process.
+Technical trust in systems using asymmetric cryptography often involves binding a name to a public key.
+One such example is, given an X.509 certificate (as a representative of a public key and name), determining its validity relative to a set of trust anchors by means of PKIX path construction and path validation.
+In this example the trust registry is the set of trust anchors together with the rules for path validation and construction set down in [RFC5280].

 The proliferation of distributed identity systems have led to the development of a multitude of trust registries each with their own APIs for querying the registry and rules for evaluating trust.
 Application developers are often faced with the choice of choosing one of these trust registries which leads to interoperability problems.
 It is often common for an service to register with multiple trust registries in order to reach all intended audiences.